kt13/web-hook-client/README.md

+## Full Stack Capstone -- Allergen Search Website

+Users can query the open-source database and search a food item.
+Upon clicking on the listing,ingredients will be shown and a warning will be shown that contains possible allergens in that food item.

+Users can also post comments in each listing to add information like other possible allergens that could comtaminate the food item.

+Users can enter in a zipcode to search for nearby pharmacies if they find a possible allergen in the food item that they search that they are allergic to.
+Markers will be rendered and it will show an information window that shows the address and name of the marker.

+Users can also sign up to post a new listing to the database by registering.
+Posting to the database is a protected endpoint as is updating and deleting, which have yet to be implemented but is seen to be used by admins in the future.

+A link to a deployed version

+Screenshots of your app

+A description of your tech stack

+A brief description of where each of the key parts of the project live in your codebase

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>